As the saying goes, you can’t be all things to all people.

-Communication is the fundamental skill that makes Assistants great and setting boundaries helps you communicate clearly and concisely.
+Communication is the fundamental skill that makes Assistants great, and setting boundaries will help you communicate clearly and concisely.

 The reason is that you have defined your limits and expectations, and you can communicate what you want and how you expect to be treated.
 Ultimately you will appear more transparent and gain more respect because you are projecting how you want people to talk to you and work with you.
 It is compelling stuff.

 What happens now?

 You’ve got to own them!
 You have to live your life by them.
 The more you believe in your boundaries, the more people will respect and trust you (and if they don’t, it makes you see what kind of individuals you want to work with).